JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 An action's method `AnAction.actionPerformed()` is called by the IntelliJ Platform if available and selected by the user.
 This method does the heavy lifting for the action: it contains the code executed when the action gets invoked.
-The `actionPerformed()` method also receives `AnActionEvent` as a parameter, which is used to access any context data like projects, files, selection, etc.
+The `actionPerformed()` method also receives `AnActionEvent` as a parameter, which is used to access any context data like projects, files, selection, and similar.
 See [Overriding the `AnAction.actionPerformed()` Method](#overriding-the-anactionactionperformed-method) for more information.

 #### Miscellaneous